luminixinc/PulsarForSalesforceJSExamples/README.md

 To view these examples in Pulsar:

 - Upload the HTML file(s) to Salesforce, specifically upload them into your org's Content Library (or Files section)
-- Launch Pulsar app on your device, login again if prompted, and resync Pulsar
+- Launch Pulsar on your device, login again if prompted, and resync Pulsar
 - After sync, navigate to the document under the Pulsar Content Library (Files) tab and open it

 Pulsar Developer REPL